OTHERS – MULTIPLE CLASSIFICATIONS (IARC 1, 2A, 2B, 3)

 Inhalation and dermal exposure are the main routes of exposure to PAHs in occupational settings.

-CAREX Canada estimates that approximately 350,000 Canadians are exposed to PAHs in their workplaces.
-The largest industrial groups exposed are restaurants, gasoline stations, and automotive repair and maintenance.
+CAREX Canada estimates that approximately 467,000 Canadians are exposed to PAHs in their workplaces.
+The largest industrial groups exposed are restaurants, automotive repair and maintenance, and gasoline stations.

-The largest occupational groups exposed to PAHs are chefs and cooks, where PAHs are released in the kitchen while food is being cooked.
-Other food establishment workers may also be exposed.
-Mechanics, firefighters, and gas station attendants may be exposed as well, along with workers in coal tar production and distillation, coal gasification, coke production, paving and roofing using coal tar, creosote wood preservation, aluminum production, carbon electrode manufacture, mining, metalworking, calcium carbide production, municipal trash incinerators, petroleum industries, chemical production and transportation, electrical industries, and chimney
+The largest occupational groups exposed to PAHs are cooks, where PAHs are released in the kitchen while food is being cooked.
+Other food establishment workers may also be exposed, including chefs.
+Automative service technicians and mechanics and firefighters may be exposed as well, along with workers in coal tar production and distillation, coal gasification, coke production, paving and roofing using coal tar, creosote wood preservation, aluminum production, carbon electrode manufacture, mining, metalworking, calcium carbide production, municipal trash incinerators, petroleum industries, chemical production and transportation, electrical industries, and chimney

 In some industries, such as aluminum production, benzo[a]pyrene levels can reach up to 100 µg/m3, which is more than 10,000 times higher than typical ambient air concentrations.